Getting Your Keets (baby guineas) Off to a Good Start!

 Keets, like chicks, need feed, water, heat, light and space.
 And a little tender, loving care helps, too.
 If you’ve raised chickens before, guineas are not much different except in a few very important areas that will be mentioned below.
 If you’re a first time bird raiser learn as much as you can about the care and maintenance of poultry and you will be rewarded with healthy birds, a successful flock and a lot of pleasure.
 You’ll find some useful web sites at the end.

-FEED — Use commercial game bird starter/grower (28 to 30% protein) for at least the first 6 weeks or so.
-You can use chick starter, but the keets won’t grow as fast as they will with a higher protein feed.
-Remember, guineas are game birds (from Africa originally) and should be raised like game birds with extra protein.
+FEED — Use ‘medicated’ chick starter for at least the first 6 weeks or so.
 Make sure the feed has a short shelf life – old feed will lose many of its nutrients.
 Use crumbles for young birds and if you want them to waste less food, switch to pellets for adults.
 Pellets are too large for young keets.
 It’s not necessary to include grit in their diet as long as you are giving them only crumbles or pellets.
 Use a 2 foot feeder for each 50 keets.
 Never let the keets run out of food.
-It’s not a bad idea to spread paper towels on at least part of their floor and scatter feed over it for the first week or two.
+It’s not a bad idea to spread towels on at least part of their floor and scatter feed over it for the first week or two.
 The keets naturally look for stuff to peck and this helps get plenty of food in them early.

 WATER — Use a one gallon chick waterer for 50 keets.
 For smaller numbers (10-30 or so) quart waterers are fine.
 I strongly recommend that you add a vitamin and electrolyte concentrate to their water from day one.
-(All keets from my farm are started with it.)
+Nutridrench is a good product – all keets from my farm are started with it.
+Be careful with powdered electrolytes as too much is far worse than none at all.
 Based on my personal experience, it will make a significant difference in the survival rate of new keets.
-I continue to use vitamins and electrolyte concentrate for my adult birds.
-(Might be overkill, but it makes me feel better and it surely won’t hurt them!)
 Follow the directions on the package.
 Change the water every day and, like feed, never let your keets run out of water.
 DON’T LET YOUR KEETS GET WET!
 Put some marbles or small river rocks in the drinking tray of your waterer to make it shallower.
 Very young keets can even drown in a very shallow drinking tray.
 I learned this lesson the hard way.
+Keets grow faster than chicks – so they will need more waterers and feeders than the same quantity and age of chicks.

 LIGHT – If you use a heat bulb, needed light is handled.
 Otherwise, use a 75-watt bulb on dark days and a small light for night – 15-watts or similar – to keep them from piling on top of each other.

 Sooo, with that said and if you don’t own a commercial brooder and/or you don’t want to spring for a couple of hundred bucks to buy one, here’s what you do: make a circle of cardboard about 2’ tall and 5’ to 8’ in diameter.
 The cardboard helps cut down drafts on the floor.
 You need about ½ square foot per bird.
 (Remember how to figure the square footage of a circle from your high school geometry?
-Another reason to spring for a brooder – no math!
-And if you later decide you don’t want to raise any more birds, you can always sell it on Craigs List or on Ebay.)
 Your keets need enough space to get away from the heat if they want to.
 Hang your heat bulb in the center and place food and water about half way between the center and the sides.
-Use paper towels or old cloth towels on the floor.
+Use old cloth towels on the floor.
 Do not use newspaper or any slick surface.
 Guineas have weaker legs than most other types of poultry and a slick surface can result in splayed legs, which is very difficult to correct.
 (Note: While I’m on the subject of guinea legs, NEVER pick a guinea up by its legs.
 It’s very easy to pull a hip or “knee” out of joint.)
 Don’t use wood chips or sawdust on the floors as the young birds will eat it and it can cause digestive problems or even be fatal.

 This will work for about 4 to 6 weeks when your keets will be flying over the wall – and they may do it sooner!
 You can put some type of cover over the brooder while you build your growing pen!
 And that’s a whole ‘nother subject.
 This piece is about getting them started, not finishing them off – so, you have 4 weeks to research and plan your next move.